hli-mibanez/cstate-demo/content/pages/example-page.md

 ---
-title: Example Page
+title: HLITest Page
-description: This is an example page that demonstrates the capabilities of a Markdown page in cState.
+description: This is an example page that demonstrates the capabilities of a Markdown page in cState by HLI
 ---

 Title here!